<< ENDOCRINE

 - Wash your hands, if possible

-- Quickly review the five rights once again while checking the Baqsimi to be sure it is:
+- Review the six rights once again to ensure that it is:

 - The right medication